-In \cite{Gao}, the authors consider the problem of selective inference after hierarchical clustering in the case of independent observations and features.
-Here, we aim to extend the method to admit general dependence structures.
+In \cite{Gao}, the authors consider the problem of selective inference after hierarchical clustering in the case of independent observations and features (with an extension to arbitrary known dependence between features).
+Here, we aim to extend the method to allow for general dependence structures between both observations and features.
 We consider $n$ observations of $p$ features drawn from the matrix normal distribution \eqref{model}, where $\mathbf{U}$ and $\mathbf{\Sigma}$ are required to be positive definite.
 Each row of $\mathbf{X}$ is a vector of features in $\mathbb{R}^p$.
-The dependence between such features is given by $\mathbf{\Sigma}$, and $\mathbf{U}$ encodes the dependency between observations.
+The dependence between such features is given by $\mathbf{\Sigma}$, and $\mathbf{U}$ encodes the dependence between observations.
 If observations are independent with unit variance, we have $\mathbf{U}=\mathbf{I}_n$, and if features are independent with equal variance we can write $\mathbf{\Sigma}=\sigma^2\mathbf{I}_p$ for a given $\sigma>0$.
-These two assumptions define the model in \cite{Gao}.
-Here, we show that this model can be generalized to arbitrary $\mathbf{U}$, $\mathbf{\Sigma}$, defining a $p$-value that controls the selective type I error rate for clustering.
+These two assumptions define the model in \cite{Gao}, which we aim to extend to the most general $\mathbf{U}$ and $\mathbf{\Sigma}$.